Azure/Cloud-Native/website/blog-60daysofIA/2024-03-12/dynamic-repricing-of-products-using-intelligent-apps-part-3.md

 ### Building the Web Interface

 It only takes a few steps to create a simple web app that queries the Azure Machine Learning endpoint, retrieves predictions, and displays the resulting prediction in a graph.
 Let’s dive in!

+Start by creating a new folder for your web application.
+Then, create these files and folders in it:

 ```
 /your-flask-app